Skip to Content

 The sidereal year in seconds is fixed - it’s the time for Earth to complete one orbit relative to the fixed stars.
 This never changes.

-But the sidereal year in days varies with eccentricity:
+But the sidereal year in days varies because the day length changes:

 Sidereal Year (days) = Sidereal Year (seconds) / Day Length (seconds)

-As eccentricity changes over the 20,868-year cycle, day length changes, which changes how many days fit into the fixed number of seconds.
+As orbital elements change over millennia, the sidereal year in days changes (via Fourier harmonics at periods H/8 and H/3), which changes how many days fit into the fixed number of seconds.

 The Day Length Formula